-Chronic inflammation happens is a result of the body’s
+Chronic inflammation happens as a result of the body’s

 natural healing process of inflammation turning harmful when it continues long after